Git1503/VM-Virtual-Master-Android-9-Root-Tools/README.md

 # VM-Virtual-Master-Android-9-RootTools

+# VM-Virtual-Master-Android-9-RootTools

 Rooting Via Virtual Master
 Install Virtual Master through Playstore

-Install only Android 9 VM in Virtual Master for Rooting.
+For root Install only Android 9 VM in Virtual Master

-Import Magisk latest
-Now import lsposedmodule.zip from magisk module
+We should import Magisk but not directly install magisk Now import lsposedmodule.zip from magisk module

-Install Xposed Framework
+Now install Lsposed 1.9.2 Apk

 Import Root Checker and check for Root
 Grant Superuser permissions for apps

-Apps Installation on Root
-Xposed Framework
-Magisk
-SuperSU
-Root Checker
-Root Essentials
-Xplorer